lobophf/mandelbrot-set/README.md

   <p>

 ## :question: About:
 This program draws the Mandelbrot set and writes it out as a Bitmap (BMP) file.
 To know more about the Mandelbrot Set please see [this](https://en.wikipedia.org/wiki/Mandelbrot_set) page.

 ## :hammer_and_wrench: Installation:
+Keep in mind that in the future, I will provide more details for using this program.
+For now, you can try the following steps:

 To draw the Mandelbroat, first clone this repository and jump into the `mandelbroatSet`folder.

 ```sh